-Lake Lure (as mentioned above) is available for swimming (public beach and water park), wake boarding, skiing, kayaking, boating, and fishing.
+Lake Lure is available to enjoy swimming (public beach and water park), wake boarding, skiing, kayaking, boating, and fishing.
 There are two marinas, rentals of just about everything, and various vendors to make life a beach!

 Just northeast of us is Lake James, which covers over 6,800 acres, with the same kind of lake activities available, including a free, public boat ramp.

-If you're looking for Category 2 and 3 white-water adventures, try a French Broad Rafting trip on the north-flowing French Broad River, just north of Asheville, near Marshal, NC.
+If you're looking for Category 2 and 3 white-water adventures, try a French Broad Rafting trip on the north-flowing French Broad River, just north of Asheville, near Marshall, NC.

 The Green River, the Broad River and the Rocky Broad River all offer fishing, plus you'll probably find a few swimming holes, too.

 Sliding Rock near Hendersonville is certainly worth a visit.
 Not only is it in a beautiful slice of the Pisgah Forest, there is nothing quite like hearing children scream as they slide into the icy water.
 Nice shade of blue, too.

 The Forest City Owls baseball team provides entertainment through the summer, offering plenty of sparkle with after-game fireworks frequently displayed after a fun evening challenging their minor league opponents.
 Many Rutherford County residents drive to Charlotte to watch the Carolina Panthers.
 Into snow skiing?
 When winter shows up, we put on our boots and ski apparel, and head for the slopes up just north.
 Sugar Mtn, Beech Mtn and several other ski resort mountains are just over an hour’s drive.